tapan98/GokChat/README.md

     2. Compile the server files using `javac` command located in: `src/com/gok/chat/server/`
         * The main class of the server is `com.gok.chat.server.GokServer`
         * The main class of the client is `com.gok.chat.GokChat`
-    3. Either run the program directly or create .jar files.
+    3. Either run the program from the console or create .jar files.